Framework Category

 Has your organization established and implemented a formal plan for managing component end-of-life, maintenance support, and obsolescence?

-This question assesses whether your organization has a structured approach to handling technology components as they reach end-of-life or become obsolete.
+Managing technology through its decline is the focus, specifically whether you have a formal plan for component end-of-life, maintenance support, and obsolescence.
 Without proper planning, organizations risk using unsupported components that may contain unpatched security vulnerabilities, face unexpected costs for emergency replacements, or experience operational disruptions when critical components fail without available replacements.

 Does your organization have a process to promptly deactivate supplier access to systems and resources when it is no longer required?